 - Responsibility for ensuring quality is limited to one area, rather than throughout every department.

-- Test software tools, like those for Agile environments, are up-front investments with difficult to define ROI — unless, of course, you consider the consequences of releasing buggy software.
+- Software test tools, like those for Agile environments, are up-front investments with difficult to define ROI — unless, of course, you consider the consequences of releasing buggy software.

 - Testing resources are silo’d among departments, rather than cross-networked.